Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

-Kovalev et al. have also developed modifications to \emph{SurvLIME}. \emph{SurvLIME-Inf}\cite{utkin2020inf} uses the $L_{\infty}$ to define the distance between the CHFs.
+Kovalev and Utkin et al. have also developed modifications to \emph{SurvLIME}. \emph{SurvLIME-Inf}\cite{utkin2020inf} uses the Chebyshev distance $L_{\infty}$ to define the distance between the CHFs.
 This choice results in a straightforward linear programming problem and \emph{SurvLIME-Inf} is shown to outperform \emph{SurvLIME} with small training sets.
-Additionally, in Kovalev et al. (2020)\cite{kovalev2020ks} \emph{SurvLIME-KS} is proposed, which uses Kolmogorov-Smirnov bounds to construct sets of predicted CHFs.
+Additionally, in Kovalev et al.\cite{kovalev2020ks} \emph{SurvLIME-KS} is proposed, which uses Kolmogorov-Smirnov bounds to construct sets of predicted CHFs.
 They are obtained by transforming CHFs into cumulative distributions functions.
-The optimization problem is then formulated as a maximin problem.
-The minimum is defined for the average distance between logarithms of CHFs from the black-box survival model and the surrogate Cox regression model.
+The optimization problem is then formulated as a \emph{maximin} problem.
+The minimum is defined for the average distance between logarithms of CHFs from the black box survival model and the surrogate Cox regression model.
 The maximum is taken over logarithms of all CHFs restricted by the obtained KS-bounds. \emph{SurvLIME-KS} promotes robustness to small training sets and outliers.

-Furthermore, building up one the ideas of \emph{SurvLIME}, Utkin et al.\cite{utkin2021unc} have proposed \emph{UncSurvEx} a method for uncertainty interpretation of black-box survival model predictions.
-The technique aims to approximate the uncertainty measure of the black-box prediction by the uncertainty measure of the Cox model prediction.
+Utkin et al.\cite{utkin2023survbex} contribute \emph{SurvBeX}, which uses a modification of the Beran estimator\cite{beran1981}, which produces local feature importance values, to approximate the survival function predicted by the black box model.
+The Beran estimator, akin to kernel regression, computes the survival function with greater flexibility compared to the linearly constrained CoxPH approximation utilized in the original \emph{SurvLIME}.
+Furthermore, building up one the ideas of \emph{SurvLIME}, Utkin et al.\cite{utkin2021unc} have proposed \emph{UncSurvEx} a method for uncertainty interpretation of black box survival model predictions.
+The technique aims to approximate the uncertainty measure of the black box prediction by the uncertainty measure of the Cox model prediction.